freyja-lynx-dev/mytra-presentation/main.typ

 - Excel spreadsheets with raw data, graphs, and statistical calculations

 == What I started with
-The previous intern had:
+The team had:
-- A handful of Excel macros that only did part of the work
+- A shell script for running `fio` with our standard workload
-- Some shell scripts that didn't do much
+- Some Excel macros that assisted with data import and layout

-This meant performance tests would take about *24 hours* for turnaround!
+It was a painful, long, mostly-manual, error prone process that would take *24 hours* for turnaround:
-- Test itself ran overnight
+- Kick off the test at 5PM Monday
-- Intern would hand assemble the Excel spreadsheet after importing run data
+- Get results by 9AM Tuesday

 == The first attempt
 I created `performance-analyzer`
 - Python
   - xlsxwriter
-  - pandas
+  - Pandas
-  - some Python packaging tool
+  - Pyinstaller for distribution

-It took a few weeks to get it finished, but it worked...
+- Ran the standard workload with no configurable options

 #pagebreak()
 #image("media/kioxia3.svg")
 #pagebreak()